Using data driven methods from statistics and machine learning, my work lies at the intersection between social science and computer science.

 July 2020 Our paper “Hidden in Plain Sight: Detecting Electoral Fraud Using Statutory Results” with J. Andrew Harris and Zach Warner was accepted for this year’s XXXVII Polmeth.

-June 2020 I will speak at CogX: “Using Artificial Intelligence to Address Electoral Integrity Issues” presents our project with J. Andrew Harris (NYU Abu Dhabi), Zach Warner (Cardiff) and Michelle Brown (National Democratic Institute) and showcases our efforts to detect voting fraud even in remote areas of developing countries.
+June 2020 I spoke at CogX: “Using Artificial Intelligence to Address Electoral Integrity Issues” presents our project with J. Andrew Harris (NYU Abu Dhabi), Zach Warner (Cardiff) and Michelle Brown (National Democratic Institute) and showcases our efforts to detect voting fraud even in remote areas of developing countries. [youtube]

 May 2020 David Doyle (Oxford), Nina Wiesehomeier (I.E. School of Global Public Affairs) and I have a new working paper: How Presidents Answer the Call of International Capital. [paper]